DinaSkills/PHP-wordpress/README.md

 ## Usage
 Each branch has its own usage instructions in its README file.
 Please refer to the appropriate file for more information.

-## Contributing
-If you would like to contribute to this project, please create a pull request with your changes.
-Make sure to test your changes thoroughly before submitting the pull request.